Alumni Stadium (M Soccer, W Soccer)

 Purpose: Competition Only

 A new era in Notre Dame soccer began in 2009, when the Fighting Irish men's and women's soccer teams took the pitch for the first time at the $7.5 million Alumni Stadium.

 Located just east of Purcell Pavilion at the Joyce Center and approximately 500 yards west of its predecessor, the new stadium sits side-by-side with Notre Dame's new lacrosse facility, Arlotta Stadium, which made its debut in the spring of 2010 (the soccer facility is situated further west, the lacrosse stadium further east).

 Alumni Stadium opened its doors for Notre Dame soccer action on Sept.
 1, 2009, when the Fighting Irish men blanked Michigan, 5-0.
-Three nights later, the Notre Dame women welcomed an overflow crowd of 3,007 for its debut match against top-ranked North Carolina.
+Three nights later, the Notre Dame women welcomed a sellout-crowd of 3,007 for its debut match against North Carolina.

 A state-of-the-art facility that arguably is the finest on-campus soccer-specific stadium in the country, Alumni Stadium has a permanent seating capacity of approximately 2,500 in the west grandstand, including VIP boxes flanking the main team entrance, as well as grass berm seating on the east end of the grounds.